saurav-95-dev/DOR-Bug-Tracer/README.md

 #### Key Features -
 1) Tickets are segregated as per different Tribunals CA , AT and AA
 2) Tickets can be marked as per the their severity Tribunal-wise
-3) Separate section for New-Requirements , Understanding-gap , Actual Bug , Improvements .
+3) Separate section for New-Requirements , Understanding-gap , Actual Bug , Improvements.
-4) Separate section for video samples and screeenshots to add further clarity about the issue on client side.
-5) Separate sections for video and screenshots regarding new requirements and bugs on the operations clients and higher government officials.
+4) Separate sections for video and screenshots regarding new requirements and bugs on the operations clients and higher government officials.

 #### TECHNOLOGIES :
 HTML5 , CSS , Javascript , React , Chakra UI , Firebase google Authentication , Auth0